apaquino/twitch-with-jsonp-vanillaJS/README.md

   * again, humans would not be able to read the css but the computer would still be able to.
 * use base64 for some of the stock images for error messages and have it in-line with the page so it would prevent another network call.

-This exercise made me appreciate react and react-native in building UI's.
+* This exercise made me appreciate react and react-native in building UI's.
-After working with the twitch API graphQL would download much less data then I actually needed.
+* After working with the twitch API, I know graphQL would have downloaded much less data then I actually needed.
-RelayJS handles pagination better and the Twitch api give unpredictable results.
+* RelayJS handles pagination better and the Twitch api give unpredictable results.